Sonia Abrão

-Sonia Maria de Souza Abrão (born June 20, 1963) is a Brazilian journalist, television presenter and writer.
+Sonia Maria de Souza Abrão (born June 20, 1954) is a Brazilian journalist, television presenter and writer.
 She has worked for newspapers, magazines and TV networks such as SBT, RecordTV and RedeTV!.

-Abrão has hosted various shows throughout her career, including Falando Francamente (2002–2004), Sonia e Você (2004–2006) and A Tarde É Sua, which is still on the air since 2006.
+Abrão has hosted various shows throughout her career, including Falando Francamente (2002–2004), Sonia e Você (2004–2006) and A Tarde É Sua, which have been on air since 2006.
 In addition to her television work, she has published cookbooks, self-help books and a biography.

 Biography

-Abrão was born in São Paulo on June 20, 1954, and graduated in Journalism at the Faculdade Cásper Líbero.
+Abrão was born in São Paulo on June 20, 1954, and graduated in journalism at the Faculdade Cásper Líbero.
 Throughout her career she has worked for newspapers and magazines such as Notícias Populares, Contigo!, Amiga and Diário de S. Paulo.
 In 1991 she debuted as a journalist for SBT's Aqui Agora, retaining her position until 1997, when she was invited to join Domingo Legal as a reporter.
 In 2002 she was given her first solo variety show, Falando Francamente, which ended its run in 2004 after she joined RecordTV.
 There she hosted Sonia e Você until 2006, when a series of divergences prompted her departure.
 Shortly after she was invited by RedeTV! to host A Tarde É Sua, which continues to be broadcast to the present day.

 Besides her career in television, Abrão has also published the cookbooks/memoirs Santas Receitas (2007) and Doces Lembranças (2013), the latter alongside her sister Margareth Abrão; the self-help books Abaixo a Mulher-Capacho!
 (2009) and Homens que Somem (2012); and As Pedras do Meu Caminho (2015), a biography of Polegar frontman Rafael Ilha.